twocentstudios/twocentstudios.github.com/_posts/2016-06-25-a-deep-dive-into-ios- messages-extensions.markdown

 These three properties should be enough for your extension to determine at any given time whether a message was sent by the current user.

 You can insert these UUIDs directly into user-facing strings within `MSMessageTemplateLayout()` prefixed with a `$` and Messages.app will replace them with the contact's actual name before showing them to the user.
 However on the iOS Simulator and iOS 10 beta1 I haven't be able to reproduce the intended behavior.
-It still shows up as the raw UUID string in Messages (thanks to [@zachsimone](https://twitter.com/zachsimone) for the heads up).
+It still shows up as the raw UUID string in Messages (thanks to [@zachsimone](https://twitter.com/zachsimone) for the heads up). *Update 7/7/16: Fixed in beta2.*

 For example: